USA

 Features

-Remote control.
+- Remote control.
 Possibility of remote control of the car from a separate remote control.
-This function is usually found in models for the smallest and caring parents will surely appreciate it: the remote control allows dad or mom to play the role of an instructor, monitor the movement of the baby and intervene in time to protect him from unpleasant collisions.
-Or, if the child does not want to drive the car himself, you can take control and let him enjoy the ride.
+This function is usually found in models for the little ones and will certainly be appreciated by caring parents: the remote control allows dad or mom to play the role of an instructor, monitor the baby’s movement and intervene in time to protect him from unpleasant collisions.
+Or, if your child doesn't want to drive the car himself, you can take over the controls and let him enjoy the ride.

-Smooth start of the engine.
-A function that allows the machine to smoothly pick up and slow down.
-Without such a function, the engine of the machine works in jerks, which is not very convenient; soft start minimizes these jerks, providing not only convenience, but also additional safety.
+Smooth engine start.
+A function that allows the machine to smoothly increase and decrease speed.
+Without this function, the machine’s engine runs jerkily, which is not very convenient; Smooth start reduces these jerks to a minimum, providing not only convenience, but also additional safety.

-Speed limiter.
-The ability to set a maximum speed limit for an electric vehicle.
-This function is found in models of the younger age category and is mainly designed for situations where the baby is just learning to drive: the limiter does not allow it to accelerate to a dangerous speed either intentionally or accidentally, and the parent can easily keep up with the typewriter.
-The blocker is usually controlled in such a way that the child cannot turn it off on his own.
+- Speed limiter.
+Possibility to set a maximum speed limit for the electric vehicle.
+This function is found in models of the younger age category and is designed mainly for situations when the child is just learning to drive: the limiter does not allow acceleration to a dangerous speed, either intentionally or accidentally, and the parent can keep up with the car without any problems.
+The blocker is usually controlled in such a way that the child cannot turn it off independently.

-Seat belts.
+- Seat belts.
 The electric vehicle has seat belts.
-Their design may be different: in some...models, a belt is used over the shoulder and through the waist, as in real cars, in others two vertical belts can be used to hold the child by the shoulders, etc. However, anyway, such belts, in full accordance with the name, provide additional safety for the small driver — not only in the event of a collision, but simply preventing him from falling out of the car during careless movement.
+Their design...may be different: some models use a belt over the shoulder and through the waist, like in real cars, others may use two vertical belts holding the child by the shoulders, etc. However, in any case, such belts, in full accordance with the name, provide additional safety for the little driver - not only in case of a collision, but also simply preventing him from falling out of the car during careless movement.

 — Headlights (light effects).
-The presence of lighting devices in the electric vehicle.
-In models of the younger age category, these are the simplest lights, which play mainly an entertaining role; in more advanced models, there are also full-fledged headlights that can illuminate the road in the dark.
+The presence of lighting devices in an electric vehicle.
+In models of the younger age category, these are the simplest lights that mainly play an entertaining role; In more advanced models, there are also full-fledged headlights that can illuminate the road at night.
 However, it is worth noting that even the simplest lighting effects have a practical function: they make the car more visible on the road.

 — Klaxon (signal).
-The electric vehicle has a special sound signal (klaxon).
-This feature is mainly intended to warn others about the movement of the car — for example, if a pedestrian walking in the yard looks the other way.
-Often the horn produces a characteristic "beep", but there are other variants of the sound.
+The electric vehicle has a special sound signal (horn).
+This function is intended primarily to alert others that the vehicle is moving—for example, if a pedestrian walking in the yard is looking in the other direction.
+Often the horn makes a characteristic “beeping” sound, but there are other sound options.

-— Sound effects.
-The presence of a speaker in the typewriter through which various sounds can be played.
-This can be the sound of a motor, a siren, melodies recorded in the memory, and in some models even music from a memory card or a player connected via a mini-Jack (see below).
-The purpose of such sounds is mainly entertaining.
-Note that the horn described above in this case does not apply to sound effects, it is indicated separately in the characteristics.
+- Sound effects.
+The presence of a speaker in the machine through which various sounds can be played.
+This could be the sound of an engine, a siren, melodies recorded in memory, and in some models even music from a memory card or a player connected via a mini-Jack (see below).
+The purpose of such sounds is mainly entertainment.
+Note that the horn described above in this case does not apply to sound effects; it is indicated separately in the characteristics.

-— Radio.
-Own tuner that allows you to receive radio broadcasts — usually in the FM band.
-The sound is played through the vehicle's own speakers.
+- Radio.
+Own tuner that allows you to receive radio broadcasts - usually in the FM range.
+The sound is reproduced through the electric vehicle's own speakers.

-— USB input.
-Classic USB.
-It can have different purposes: in some models, you can connect a USB flash drive with music to this input, others allow you to charge various gadgets from the battery of an electric car via the USB port.
-Specific applications for each model should be clarified separately.
+- USB input.
+Classic USB connector.
+It can have different purposes: in some models you can connect a flash drive with music to this input, others allow you to charge various gadgets from an electric car battery via a USB port.
+Specific application options for each model should be clarified separately.

 — Slot for memory cards.
-A slot for reading memory cards, usually SD (however, even this standard has several varieties, so specific supported formats should be specified separately).
-Usually, this slot is used as a built-in player to play music (or other audio) from a memory card through the speakers of an electric car.
+A slot for reading memory cards, usually of the SD standard (however, even this standard has several varieties, so the specific supported formats should be clarified separately).
+As a rule, this slot is used as a built-in player to play music (or other audio) from a memory card through the speakers of an electric vehicle.

 Number of batteries